Virginia Graeme Baker Pool and Spa Safety Act: Death of Abigail Taylor

-Abigail Rose Taylor was a young girl from Edina, Minnesota, whose accidental injury and eventual death led to federal legislation to improve the safety of swimming pools.
+Abigail Rose Taylor (May 24, 2001 - March 20, 2008) was a young girl from Edina, Minnesota, whose accidental injury and eventual death led to federal legislation to improve the safety of swimming pools.

-On June 29, 2007, six-year-old Taylor’s parents took her to the Minneapolis Golf Club in St. Louis Park, Minnesota.
+On June 29, 2007, six-year-old Taylor's parents took her to the Minneapolis Golf Club in St. Louis Park, Minnesota.
 Taylor accidentally fell on the open drain of the pool and her buttocks were sucked into the aperture.
 The suction dislodged a large section of her small intestine, which was forcefully drawn out through the anus, a phenomenon known as transanal evisceration.
 Taylor lost 6.5 meters (21 feet) of her small intestine in the accident, leaving her with short bowel syndrome.
 Taylor was hospitalized and received a rare triple organ transplant to replace her small intestine, liver, and pancreas, all of which were damaged in the accident.
 She was unable to eat or drink, and she required total parenteral nutrition.
+After multiple operations, Taylor later died from transplant-related cancer.

 The incident was similar to a 1993 incident in North Carolina involving Valerie Lakey.
 The pool drains in question in both the Taylor and the Lakey cases were manufactured by Sta-Rite, a division of Minnesota-based Pentair.
 Lakey received a $25 million settlement with the help of lawyer (and later Senator) John Edwards.

 Entrapment

-Consumer Product Safety Commission staff began investigating reported incidents of swimming pool/spa suction entrapment incidents in the 1970s.
+Consumer Product Safety Commission staff began investigating reported incidents of swimming pool and spa suction entrapment incidents in the 1970s.
 Such incidents included entrapment of hair, body, limb, evisceration or disembowelment and mechanical entrapment of jewelry or bathing suits.
 From 1999 to 2007 for all age categories records were examined.
 In 2007, for all age categories, there were 74 reports of circulation entrapments.
 Individuals in the 5- to 9-year-old category had the highest frequency of entrapment reports.